nathonius/cryptomancer-fvtt/CONTRIBUTING.md

 On file changes, will execute a build, then serve the new files to the folder configured in `.env`.
 To see updates in Foundry, refresh the window (requires devtools to be open if using the electron client) or return to setup and restart the game world.

+# Debugging

+## Migrations

+Using the [Developer Mode](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode) module, if the Cryptomancer debug flag is enabled, migrations will always run, regardless of the current version.

 # Release Process

 1. Merge all changes for this release to `next` branch.